Israeli PM Netanyahu 'cannot cling on to power much longer'

 Separately, Netanyahu's wife, Sara, is facing a fraud indictment over the way she managed the family's official residence.

-But Netanyahu can only be charged if Israel's chief law officer, the Attorney-General Avichai Mandelblit, approves police findings.
+But Netanyahu can only be charged if Israel's chief law officer, Attorney General Avichai Mandelblit, approves police findings.

 It was widely assumed that Mandelblit, who was appointed by Netanyahu, would drag his feet over whether to charge the prime minister.

-But Mandelblit is under growing scrutiny too after it emerged that the contest for attorney-general in 2015 may have been conditioned on the winner dropping what was then a preliminary investigation into Sara Netanyahu.
+But Mandelblit is under growing scrutiny, too, after it emerged that the contest for attorney general in 2015 may have been conditioned on the winner dropping what was then a preliminary investigation into Sara Netanyahu.

 |